This article may contain compensated links. Please read disclaimer for more info.

 After more than 5 years closed for renovation works, the much awaited Musée de l’Homme (the Mankind Museum) came back to the Parisian museums’ scene in style.
 Unfortunately, there are few opportunities to visit this museum for free so I had to wait for the last Journées du Patrimoine weekend (end of September) to take our chance.

 Inaugurated in 1938 the Musée de l’Homme focuses on the evolution of humans.
 It is not only about the anthropological point of view, there is also the social and cultural approach.
 This description may sound a little bit serious (or boring) but actually this is a great museum to visit with kids thanks to a winning combination of different experiences (contemplating, touching, listening, smelling . . .) where all the senses are engaged.

 The Musée de l’Homme has three main sections: WHO ARE WE?, WHERE DO WE COME FROM? and WHERE DE WE HEAD?

-The first part of the museum focuses in the exploration of our identity based in different criteria.
-Are we being of flesh and blood?
+The first part of the museum focuses on the exploration of our identity-based in different criteria.
+Are we flesh and blood beings?
 Beings of thought?
 Social beings?

 THE LARGE HANGING RAIL FULL OF BUSTS

 This is the centerpiece of the museum’s reopening, a large hanging rail linking the museum’s level 1 to level 2 with 91 plaster busts representing the human diversity.
-Very impressive!
+It’s very impressive!